outo/go-shared/misc/period/README.md

     * `GetStartIncl` copy of startIncl
     * `GetEndExcl` copy of endIncl

+     *Performance*

+     each test performed on on an Intel® Core™ i7 4500U Processor with enough DDR3 SDRAM, consisted of 100 samples,
+     each test based on checking the relationship between a target time range and a sliding and size-changing time range constructed to simulate each of the possible relationships took on average nearly 100 nanoseconds per PeriodCheck (with extremums at 80 and 160 nanoseconds)

 * `Periods`:

     an immutable representation of practically (memory, language constraints) unlimited number of periods